devnull-vs/Cron2Proxmox/README.md

 A modern, user-friendly converter from CRON expressions to Proxmox schedules (systemd calendar events), fully compliant with the official [Proxmox Calendar Events documentation](https://pve.proxmox.com/wiki/Calendar_Events).

+**After generating the schedule, you can test it directly in Proxmox: go to Datacenter → Backup → Schedule Simulator.**

 ## Features

 - **Convert CRON (5 fields) to Proxmox/systemd calendar event format**